At The Edison Ford Winter Estate, Fort Myers Fl

 - Vertical interest- use light-colored, flowering vines to add light and depth to the garden.
 You will enjoy these in the daytime also.
 Depending on your planting zone, try honeysuckle, jasmine or Clematis.
-Wisteria bloom in pendulous displays of sweetly scented purple, white and pink flowers.
+Wisteria blooms in pendulous displays of sweetly scented purple, white, and pink flowers.
 In the Fort Myers zone, we use Queen’s Wreath which we call ‘our Wisteria’.
 Mandevilla and Stephanotis can be treated as permanent pot plants in colder climates and climbing Roses can work wherever you live.

-- You may need some low-level artificial light– enough for dinner, perhaps to read, walk the pathways or on an overcast evening.
+- You may need some low-level artificial light– enough for dinner, perhaps to read, walk the pathways, or on an overcast evening.
 Anything reflective like mirrors will add ambiance.